Is the milk you drink toxic?

 What do you do when you feel a cold coming on?

 Chances are, you stock up on citrus fruits and over-the-counter immune system boosters.
 Keep the fruit, but ditch the meds.
 Gulp down a glass of organic hemp milk instead.

 In fact, if you make it a habit to indulge in a daily serving of this natural creamy goodness, you might not find yourself fighting the sniffles every cold and flu season.

 Are you still guilt-ridden over that glass of chocolate milk you glugged a day ago despite your dietary restrictions?

 If you switch to hemp milk, you can have all the chocolate milk you want -- without feeling bad about cheating on your diet.

 Though it was introduced recently, hemp milk has already made quite a splash in American grocery store aisles.

 Unsweetened organic hemp milk is recommended for optimal nutrition.
 Still, it is also available sweetened and in the flavors of chocolate and vanilla.

-The popular flavors may make this milk more appealing to children, especially if they are used to cow's milk which is plain-tasting and creamy.
+The popular flavors may make this milk more appealing to children, especially if they are used to cow's milk that is plain-tasting and creamy.

 If you like flavored beverages, you can even add chocolate or vanilla hemp seed milk to your coffee.
 This yields a unique mocha-like caffeinated concoction that bears a nutty undertone.